The Observatory Team

 Before this position, Laura did her PhD at Glasgow Caledonian University researching the impact healthy ageing has on the visual brain.
 She used neuroimaging and psychological techniques to study older adults’ perception.
 Her interests are translational and applied health research.

-Sandra is the administrator for the Scottish Learning Disabilities Observatory on a part-time basis.
+Sandra is the administrator for the Scottish Learning Disabilities Observatory and works on a Tuesday, Wednesday and Thursday.
 She arranges all our events and takes care of our website updates and e-newsletters.

 Sandra is the first point of contact for the team and will be happy to assist you.